 Fines for unregistered pets

-If you do not register a dog aged 6 months or older, or a cat aged 4 months or older you can be fined $275 on-the-spot.
-If own a dangerous, menacing or restricted breed of dog and don't register it before it is 6 months old you face a $1,320 fine.
-The maximum penalty for not registering animals is $5,500.
-For not registering dangerous, restricted and menacing dogs, it is $6,600.
-Read more information about fines.
+If you do not register a dog or cat by 6 months of age or older you can be fined $330 on-the-spot.
+If you own a dangerous, menacing or restricted breed of dog and don't register it before it is 6 months old you face a $1,760 fine.
+The maximum penalty for not registering animals is $6,600 (for subsequent offences).
+For not registering dangerous, restricted and menacing dogs, it is $7,700 (for subsequent offences).

 Pets come in all shapes and sizes and many of our residents keep rats, ferrets, rabbits, guinea pigs and other pocket-sized pets.

 See the NSW RSPCA website for information on caring for pocket pets.

 We do not endorse keeping snakes or other native Australian wildlife as pets.